News24 (Bangladeshi TV channel): History

-In November 2013, the Bangladesh Telecommunication Regulatory Commission granted Bashundhara Group's East West Media Group a broadcasting license to operate News24.
+In November 2013, the Bangladesh Telecommunication Regulatory Commission granted East West Media Group a broadcasting license to operate News24.
 It received its frequency allocation in January 2015.
 Its logo was officially revealed in February 2016.
-The channel began test broadcasts on 26 March 2016.
+The channel began test broadcasts on 25 March 2016 at 19:00 (BST).
 News24 was one of the nine Bangladeshi television channels to sign an agreement with Bdnews24.com to subscribe to a video-based news agency run by children called Prism in May 2016.
 The channel officially went on the air on 28 July 2016.
-News24 commenced high-definition broadcasts on 1 February 2021.
-News24 revamped its logo on 26 March 2021.

 Organisation

 Sayem Sobhan is the managing director of News24.
 Shahnaz Munni is the chief news editor.
-Naem Nizam was the CEO of this tv channel since its starting telecast.
-On Nov, 2021 he was relieved from his position.
+Naem Nizam was the CEO the channel from its inception until November 2021, he was relieved from his position.